 - CMS has existing authority to allow states flexibility to implement innovative delivery and payment models for Medicare and Medicaid beneficiaries which could accelerate HIE as a part of improving care coordination across acute, post-acute and long-term care providers, reducing avoidable readmissions and improving health outcomes.
 For example, under section 1945 of the Social Security Act (the Act), added by section 2703 of the Affordable Care Act, states can establish Medicaid health homes for certain beneficiaries by amending their state plans to include the new benefit.
 Use of HIT is required to the extent “feasible and appropriate” to link services.

 - Section 1115 of the Act gives the HHS Secretary authority to approve experimental, pilot, or demonstration projects that promote the objectives of Medicaid and Childrens Health Insurance Program (CHIP).
 These demonstrations give states additional flexibility to design and improve their programs, demonstrate and evaluate policy approaches such as providing services not typically covered by Medicaid or using innovative service delivery systems that improve care, increase efficiency, and reduce costs.
 Some states use this authority to advance and support their ability to incentivize health outcomes improvement and rely less on traditional forms of payment that reward high volume of discrete services.
 Furthermore, some of these models build on the concepts in the Medicare Shared Savings Program and encourage disparate providers to create formal arrangements establishing responsibility for managing all Medicaid services and total cost of care for an assigned population, including behavioral health and long-term care.
 HIE could be an important component of programs like these or other programs that rely on care coordination across settings of care.
 Special terms and conditions (STCs) for these demonstration projects can require the use of HIE in delivery system and payment reform efforts, to coordinate and manage services, and monitor quality of care.
-For example, in Oregon's recent section 1115(a) demonstration project (Oregon Health Plan), HIE is fundamental to the delivery system and payment changes being demonstrated.
+For example, in Oregon's recent section 1115(a) demonstration Start Printed Page 14796project (Oregon Health Plan), HIE is fundamental to the delivery system and payment changes being demonstrated.
 For this reason, the STCs required coordination between the demonstration project, Oregon's HIE Operational Plan, and the State Medicaid HIT Plan to ensure that these systems support the overall quality improvement and decreased expenditures that are critical to the state's demonstration.

 - Section 1915(c) of the Act permits states to provide an array of home and community based services (HCBS), including long term supports and services, to individuals who would otherwise require the level of care provided in certain institutions.
 Section 1915(i) of the Act permits states to provide these services to certain eligible individuals without considering whether such individuals would otherwise require an institutional level of care.
 Section 1915(k) permits states to provide home and community-based attendant services to certain eligible individuals that may include skills training for daily life activities and back-up systems to ensure continuity of care and provides an increase in the federal financial participation rate for these services.
 Under these authorities, states can offer an array of specified home and community based services as well as other services requested by the state and approved by the Secretary that serve the purposes of the benefit.
 These services are important adjuncts to the care people receive from other areas of the health care system.
 Encouraging the appropriate exchange of health and other information across all providers involved in caring for these individuals is necessary to support effective care coordination and cost-effective care delivery.
 Furthermore, tracking their use of the health care system through health information technology will be critically important to development of new models of care delivery.
 Exchange of health information as beneficiaries transition to home or between providers (including acute, specialty, and primary care) could significantly improve continuity and the quality of their health care and result in reduced expenditures when care is continually managed in community settings.